BEER, WINE AND DRINKS IN ANCIENT MESOPOTAMIA

 Lion-shaped rhyton

 Mesopotamians drank beer and wine but seemed to have preferred beer.
-By some estimates forty percent of the wheat from Sumerian harvest went to make beer.
+By some estimates 40 percent of the wheat from Sumerian harvest went to make beer.
 Thus lends credence to the beer theory, that man switched to agriculture so that people could to settle down and grow grain so they sit around and drink beer together on small villages.

 It has been argued that beer was preferred over wine because beer-producing barley grows better in the hot, dry climate of southern Iraq than wine-producing grapes.
 Cylinder seals from the Early Dynastic period (2900-2350 B.C.) show monarchs and the courtiers drinking beer from large jars with straws.
 Another beverage, possibly wine, was consumed from hand-held cups and goblets.

+For hangovers the Assyrians consumed a mixture of ground bird’s beaks and myrrh according to Time magazine.
 Cuneiform tablets show allocations of beer and wine for royal occasions.
 One tablet from northeastern Syria allocates 80 liters of the "best quality beer" to honor "the man from Babylon."
 By 700 B.C., the Phrgyians in present-day Turkey were drinking a alcoholic beverage made from wine, barley beer and honey mead.

 Akkadian man with a cup, around 2200 BC